The fine print

 Any instructions from you to vary or alter the scope of our services will be treated as a variation.

-Notwithstanding anything in these Terms and Conditions, our fee may be increased by the amount of any reasonable increase in the fees for our services between the date of the Proposal and the date we commence providing our services to you and where such increase is beyond our control.
+Regardless of these Terms and Conditions, our fee may be adjusted to reflect any reasonable increase in service fees that occur between the date of the Proposal and the start date of our services, provided such an increase is beyond our control.

-These Terms and Conditions, and any other express terms and conditions of engagement mutually agreed between us and you in writing, compromise all the terms, representations, and warranties between the parties.
+These Terms and Conditions, along with any other written agreements between us, represent all the terms, representations, and warranties between the parties.

 Any implied terms, conditions or warranties are expressly excluded from these Terms and Conditions.